 - Google’s Ngram also shows that flyer is more commonly used.

 Now let’s dig in a bit deeper, and I will share a personal anecdote that triggered this post.

-Dan sent me an email recently to tell me I had misused a word.
+Dan from the office sent me an email recently to tell me I had misused a word.
 He said:

 My point was that my choice was not wrong.
 It was simply not Dan’s choice.
 He replied in more detail:

 “AP [The Associated Press Stylebook] — I have a newspaper background.
 I know it comes down to the style one adopts.
 I just passed it along.
 Merriam-Webster prefers flyer, I believe.
-It might make an interesting blog for you–different words a la different styles."
+Different words and styles might make an interesting blog for you.”

 Dan is right.
 It is an interesting topic.
 Let’s look at the style guides’ pronouncements on flyer/flier:

 The AP Stylebook updated its listing in March 2017.
-According to AP, flyer is the preferred term for a person flying in an aircraft, and for handbills: “He used his frequent flyer miles”; “they put up flyers announcing the show.”
+According to the AP style guide, flyer is the preferred term for a person flying in an airplane, and for handbills: “He used his airline frequent flyer miles”; “they put up flyers announcing the show.”
 Use flier in the phrase “take a flier,” meaning to take a big risk.